-Detroit police push to improve race relations within ranks
+Detroit police push to improve race relations in ranks

 In an effort to quell longstanding racial tensions in the police department, Chief James Craig has instituted a program headed by two well-known officers who are no strangers to racially charged controversy.